vkiss/clear-path/README.md

 }
 ```

-The `clearpath` value can a string, or an array of strings of glob patterns.
+The `clearpath` value can a string, or an array of glob patterns strings.

 ## Configuration